-2021 - 2026 Capital Plan Priorities
+2022 - 2027 Capital Plan Priorities

-The 2021-2026 Capital Plan places high priority on projects that are consistent with the goals of the 2010 Development Guide.
+The 2022-2027 Capital Plan places high priority on projects that are consistent with county's current Development Guide.
 Most of our investments will be in the areas of infrastructure maintenance, environmental protection, and operational efficiency.
-Wastewater treatment projects account for 60% of the Capital Program.
-Mandated projects drive 42% of the proposed projects in this plan.
+Wastewater treatment projects account for 67.3% of the Capital Program.
+Mandated projects drive 24% of the proposed projects in this plan.